 A must-visit for history buffs, Burzahom Ruins is a UNESCO World Heritage Site.
 This popular archaeological site gives glimpses of four major periods in history – Neolithic I, Neolithic II, Megalithic, and post-megalithic era.
 At the site, you can find actual remnants of an ancient human settlement in the valley like pottery, carvings, artworks, tools, and skeleton remains.

 A sacred place of Islam dedicated to the spiritual leader Sheikh Hamza Makhdoom.
 It is a 2-story mosque that stands on intricately carved pillars and is a perfect amalgamation of Mughal and Islamic architecture.
 However, only men are allowed to visit the holy shrine.

 30) Kathi Darwaza:

 This is the main entrance to Hari Parbat Fort built by the Muslim rulers.
 It has a central dome chamber along with two recesses on either side.
-Intricate inscriptions in the Persians and Mughal language have been etched on the walls and ceilings of this gate.
+Intricate inscriptions in the Persian and Mughal languages have been etched on the walls and ceilings of this gate.